airbytehq/airbyte/docs/understanding-airbyte/database-data-catalog.md

   * The `release_stage` describes the certification level of the connector (e.g. Alpha, Beta, Generally Available).
   * The `docker_repository` field is the name of the docker image associated with the connector definition. `docker_image_tag` is the tag of the docker image and the version of the connector definition.
   * The `source_type` field is only used for Sources, and represents the category of the connector definition (e.g. API, Database).
   * The `resource_requirements` field sets a default resource requirement for any connector of this type.
 This overrides the default we set for all connector definitions, and it can be overridden by a connection-specific resource requirement.
+The column is a JSON blob with the schema defined in [ActorDefinitionResourceRequirements.yaml](airbyte-config/config-models/src/main/resources/types/ActorDefinitionResourceRequirements.yaml)
   * The `public` boolean column, describes if a connector is available to all workspaces or not.
 For non, `public` connector definitions, they can be provisioned to a workspace using the `actor_definition_workspace_grant` table. `custom` means that the connector is written by a user of the platform (and not packaged into the Airbyte product).
   * Each record contains additional metadata and display data about a connector (e.g. `name` and `icon`), and we should add additional metadata here over time.
 * `actor_definition_workspace_grant`